gordybot/udacity_repo/README.md

 - Delete the remote branch
 - Delete the local branch
 - Pull the new code on the remote master to your local machine.

+### Not getting the authentication working when I try to push changes...